Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Frame.md

     * `"debugger"`: a frame for a call to user code invoked by the debugger (see the `eval` method below).

+`implementation`
+:   A string describing which tier of the JavaScript engine this frame is
+    executing in:

+    * `"interpreter"`: a frame running in the interpreter.

+    * `"baseline"`: a frame running in the unoptimizing, baseline JIT.

+    * `"ion"`: a frame running in the optimizing JIT.

 `this`
 :   The value of `this` for this frame (a debuggee value).